rwb/qda-lesson7/README.md

 ```

+This analysis is also not strong enough to identify the sign of the change in residential burglary.
+A third approach would be to assume that the reporting rate in Charlotte lies within sampling error of the national reporting rate each year.
 The standard error of the estimate in each year is roughly 2 percentage points.
 So, this implies the following approximate 95% confidence intervals: 2014 - [0.56,0.64] and 2015 - [0.46,0.54].

 ```
 > # 2014 Analysis